-This article will give you some ideas regarding ideal herb storage methods, each with their own pros and cons.
+This article will give you some ideas and tips regarding ideal herb storage methods, each with their own pros and cons.
 Depending on your equipment and usage, this article will help you find the best way to store herbs for your own situation.

 Whether you are a forager with a bag full of medicinal ground ivy or a gardener with more basil than you could ever use in tonight’s dinner, these storage techniques will give you a reserve supply of healthy and delicious herbs that you can keep for months or years beyond their typical shelf life.

 After herb stems are cut, the clock is ticking in terms of how long you can store them fresh in your kitchen.
 If you can harvest fresh as needed then that is best.
 Of course that is not always possible so you need to know how to preserve your excess.

 Sometimes a friend may have a lot of one herb and offer to give away some of their harvest.
 If you know how to preserve herbs, you can take the excess and do a lot of great cooking with it throughout the year.

 Herb Storage Basics